ArmanKhanTech/Medicomm/README.md

 ## Getting Started

-Run the following command in your project directory's terminal
+Run the following command in your project directory's terminal:

   ```javascript
   npm install